My South Bend 10L aka "Gizmo"

 Feb 23, 2004 - Before

-Actually, Gizmo was fairly painful to look at.
+Actually, the lathe was fairly painful to look at.
 So once I got it

-together and fooled with it a little, I decided to renovate.
+together and used it a while, I decided to strip and paint it.

 Theres a lot of material on the internet, I came across electroysis